-Until now, people have used country-specific domains to receive Google search results optimized for that particular region.
+Using a country domain to get region-specific Google Search results is a thing of the past now.
 For instance, it’s Google.co.in for India and Google.co.uk for the United Kingdom.

-Back in 2017, Google announced that they’ll now localize search results by default.
-So, if you’re in the US, you’ll get the country service for the US.
-And when you move to some other country, Google will automatically change the country service and again back to the US when you return.
+Back in 2017, Google announced that it’ll now localize search results by default.
+So, your default country service will be the U.S. if you live in the States.
+And when you move to some other country, Google will automatically change the country service and again back to the U.S. when you return.

-Google itself automatically redirects you to the country domain corresponding to your location.
-But the latest change means that typing the country-specific domain in your browser won’t lead you to the version of Google Search for that country.
+As per the preset Google region settings, Google itself automatically redirects you to the country domain corresponding to your location.
+But after the change, typing the country-specific domain in your browser won’t lead you to the version of Google Search for that country.
 It’ll still be based on your actual, current location.

 How to change location on Google Search?